SB321/SB321/README.md

 -->

-I'm a passionate and results-driven Software Engineer with nearly 2 years of hands-on experience, dedicated to pushing the boundaries of technology to create meaningful solutions.
-My journey in the tech world has been a dynamic blend of Oracle APEX expertise and hands-on experience in implementing DevOps practices for crafting scalable and efficient systems on the AWS cloud.
+I'm a passionate and results-driven Software Engineer with nearly 2 years of hands-on experience.
+I specialize in developing innovative solutions using Oracle APEX and DevOps practices for building scalable and efficient systems on the AWS cloud.
+My focus is on crafting impactful solutions and architecting powerful, scalable systems.
+I don't just write code; I specialize in implementing efficient DevOps practices, optimizing cloud infrastructure, and consistently delivering game-changing results.